 Pharr man sentenced to 45 years for killing his brother

-A Pharr man has been to 45 years in prison for killing his brother over $100.
+A Pharr man has been sentenced to 45 years in prison for killing his brother over $100.

 RELATED STORY: Records: Pharr man confessed to harming brother for $100, neighbor says